 Re-admission to the Respiratory Therapy Program is on an individual basis and based upon the reason for termination.

-Persons who leave the program due to academic performance in the classroom in the second or subsequent semesters, or due to health, financial, or other personal reasons are generally re-admitted for the semester when the problem or situation arose.
-Though these students will still be considered as enrolled and in good-standing with the respiratory therapy program, the one-time-per-year scheduling of each respiratory course means that they may be away from respiratory education for a year.
+Students who do not meet academic requirements once, or students who need to withdraw from the program due to health, financial, or other personal reasons are generally re-admitted for the semester when the problem or situation arose, and are required to complete with a "C" or higher any course not already completed at that level.
+Though these students will still be considered as enrolled and in good-standing with the respiratory therapy program, the one-time-per-year scheduling of each respiratory course means they may be away from respiratory education for a year.
 For this reason, students are strongly advised to re-enter the semester prior to the problem semester with an individualized independent study course to refresh skills and improve success.
+Independent studies are also recommended for any course not retaken in a repeated semester.
 Re-entry is not automatically guaranteed for these students and is dependent upon a student success plan discussion with the program director, as well as meeting all required elements for admission into the program (background checks, vaccinations, etc).

 Students who have been away from the program for two years or more, or who have not met the required academic standards twice, shall only be re-admitted upon the discretion and consensus of the Program Director, Director of Clinical Education, and faculty.
-This will be considered on a case-by-case basis and will be reserved for special circumstances.
+This will be considered on a case-bycase basis and will be reserved for special circumstances.
 An independent study of previous coursework will be required in those cases where re-entry is approved.